arunmadapathi-1609/Heart_Disease_Prediction_using_p-ython_.ipynb/README.md

 - 📰credit card fraud detection with the logistic regression using the python  .ipynb - using the logistic regression and implemeting it
-- 🧠customer segementation using the k means clusttering.ipynb - using k means clusttering and implementing it -📰Big Mart Sales prediction using the Label Encoding and the XGBRegrssor and implementing it (More projects pinned below 👇)
+- 🧠customer segementation using the k means clusttering.ipynb - using k means clusttering and implementing it -📰Big Mart Sales prediction using the Label Encoding and the XGBRegrssor and implementing it
+- Movie Recommendation using the Tfdivectorizer and cosine similarity with the python (More projects pinned below 👇)

 ---